AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 where here SizeDelta represents the increase in code size caused by the inline, SpeedDelta is the decrease in instructions executed, and alpha is a tradeoff factor.
-So good inlines either decrease size, or justify their size increase with a speed decreasse, and alpha describes how willing we are to trade speed for size.
+So good inlines either decrease size, or justify their size increase with a speed decrease, and alpha describes how willing we are to trade speed for size.

 This is roughly the heuristic implemented by the ModelPolicy.